 Cycling route Alblasserwaard and UNESCO World Heritage Kinderdijk

-Cycling through a centuries old polder landscape of ditches and canals, river dunes and pollard willows, with the windmills of Kinderdijk as an iconic backdrop.
+Cycle through a centuries old polder landscape of ditches, canals, river dunes, and pollard willows, with the iconic windmills of Kinderdijk.

 The Landscape